Hackers Claim Access To 300 Million iCloud Accounts, Demand $75,000 From Apple To Delete the Cache of Data

 lol dumbasses don't realize that apple can issue and cancel itunes gift cards however they wish.

 When people are dumb enough to rely on the cloud..
-(Score:2)
+(Score:3)

 I had a client a few years back that accidentally deleted 10 years worth of personal photos because they thought they were only deleting them from iCloud, not knowing it would delete it from their computer as well.